-- ERROR error upon return (positive return code) - FAILURE failure upon return (negative return code) - HALT an external attempt was made to interrupt and end execution - NOVALUE attempt was made to use an uninitialized variable - SYNTAX language processing error found during execution - NOTREADY z/VM only.
+- ERROR error upon return (positive return code) - FAILURE failure upon return (negative return code) - an external attempt was made to interrupt and end execution - NOVALUE attempt was made to use an uninitialized variable - language processing error found during execution - NOTREADY z/VM only.
 Error during input or output operation

-Troubleshooting - Condition Trapping. . .
+Troubleshooting - Condition Trapping...

-- Good practice to enable condition handling to process unexpected errors - Use REXX provided functions and variables to identify and report on exceptions - CONDITION function returns information on the current condition - Name and description of the current condition - Indication of whether the condition was trapped by SIGNAL or CALL - Status of the current trapped condition - RC variable return code - Contains the command return code for ERROR and FAILURE - Contains the syntax error number for SYNTAX - SIGL variable line number of the clause that caused the condition - ERRORTEXT function returns REXX error message for a SYNTAX condition say ERRORTEXT (rc) - SOURCELINE function returns a line of source from the REXX EXEC say SOURCELINE (sigl)
+- Good practice to enable condition handling to process unexpected errors - Specifically signal On NoValue - Use REXX provided functions and variables to identify and report on exceptions - CONDITION function returns information on the current condition - Name and description of the current condition - Indication of whether the condition was trapped by SIGNAL or CALL - Status of the current trapped condition - RC variable - For ERROR and FAILURE ontains the command return code - For SYNTAX contains the syntax error number - SIGL variable line number of the clause that caused the condition - ERRORTEXT function returns REXX error message for a SYNTAX condition Say ErrorText(rc) - SOURCELINE function returns a line of source from the REXX EXEC Say Sourceline(sigl)